 Let’s make sure YOU are the focus of your portraits!
 Dress in a style that reflects who you are and make it your best you!
-Bright colors and reflective material distract from (and often reflect onto) your beautiful face.
-They don’t photograph or print well either.
-Lean toward soft and muted colors, earth tones or neutrals instead.
+Dress a little nicer than you normally would.
+Lean toward soft and muted colors, earth tones or neutrals.
+Stay away from bright colors and reflective material.
+They distract from (and reflect onto) your beautiful face and they don’t photograph or print well.
 Unless they tell a story about you, avoid logos, text and busy patterns that will compete for attention in your photos.

 Coordinate vs. Match

 For couples and families, matching outfits are out of style, but a coordinated look is on trend!
 Select a few colors you love that go well together or select one color and have each person wear different shades and patterns of it.
 Solids make a great base, and adding a pattern or two can bring them together really well.

 Pinterest is a great source for outfit ideas.
 Check out some of my boards to get you started.
 Create your own board to gather ideas for your session.